XimeraProject/.github/profile/coursePrototype.md

 - Glad View Community Colleg
 - [logo]{Link to a school logo} (maybe the no-institution logo is the earth?)

+## Assignments
 [x] Assignments completed from previous courses must be repeated.
-(This is some sort of setting)
+(This is some sort of setting) [80%] Of a YouTube video needs to be watched for completion

-## Assignments
+### Grades will be recorded from BLAH to BLAH
 ### Due 1/3/2024 at 24:00 (timezone!?)
 - [Prelecture](https://ximera.osu.edu/mooculus/calculus1/understandingFunctions/breakGround)
 - [Graphing Assignment 1](https://www.desmos.com/calculator)